The House of Belonging

 “We’ve met.”
 He nodded … pressed on.
 “So, why didn’t you leave like your mom and your friends?”

-“It’s important.
+“It’s important, what I do here.
 The candles are important.
 Taking care of the lanterns and supplies, teaching the children our ways, helping put up food, making the candles for Winterfest … I like that.”

-Gazing into tiny windows, she added, “I think people forget the work that goes into making a regular life, a good life.
-There is endless waste above.
-Most of the wax we get is from restaurants.
+Gazing back into tiny dollhouse windows, she added, “I think people forget the work that goes into making a regular life, a good life.
+There is so much waste above, endless waste.
+Most of the wax we get down here is from restaurants Above.
 Did you know that?
 Candles don’t burn at the same rates; they drip, or whatever, and they toss them.
 Can you believe it?”
 She laughed a little at such absurdity.

 “Yeah, I can.
 They only want perfection up there.”
 He dropped his bag to the floor.
 “And if you don’t have cash, you’re useless.”